Mindfulness-Based Interpersonal Group Therapy (MBIGT)

 Members are asked to commit to successive sessions (if possible) to maintain continuity and optimize therapeutic benefit for everyone involved.

-Please contact me if you would like more information or to register for the next group beginning in early 2016.
+Please contact me if you would like more information or to register for the next group beginning in the fall, 2018.

 Email: firstname.lastname@example.org or call p.
 604.681.5671